-From many points of view it is important to consider cancer as one of several competing causes of death.
-Advances in microbiology culminating in the development of the sulphonamides, antibiotics and numerous immunization procedures have, during the past 60 or 70 years, dramatically changed the spectrum of causes of death.
-The risk of death from infectious diseases has been greatly reduced, the average age at death has risen, and more individuals are living to ages at which the risk of their developing one or form of cancer is relatively high.
-During 1967 20.3 % of all deaths in England and Wales were recorded as being from neoplastic disease.
-In 1957, the figure was 18.2 % an in 1911 only 6.8 %.
-Relative to other causes of illness and death, therefore, cancer has become, and is still becoming, progressively more important.
+From many points of view it is important to consider cancer as a one of several competing causes of death.
+Advances in microbiology culminating in the development of effective antibiotics and numerous immunization procedures have, during the past 60 or 70 years, dramatically changed the spectrum of causes of death.
+The risk of death from infectious diseases has been greatly reduced, the average age at death has risen, and more individuals are living to ages at which the risk of their developing one or other form of cancer is relatively high.
+During 1967, 20.3% of all deaths in England and Wales were recorded as being from neoplastic disease.
+In 1957, the figure was 18.2%.
+In the United States according to data collected by the National Office of Vital Statistics cancers accounted for 15.9% of all deaths in 1954 but only 3.4% of deaths in 1900.